StevenBlack/vocab/million-dollar-words.md

 to be polished and used for jewelry, combs and precious objects before turtles were threatened with extinction and the practice was outlawed in most countries.
 The word is sometimes used metaphorically to mean the demeanor of extremely self-protective people—or the pate of a bald man.
-Pronounced CAH-RAH-PISS.

 ### carrel